mannixp/PlaneCouetteFlowMHD_OLD/README.md

 `Nx=64,Ny=128,Ny=64, dt=0.0125, N_ITERS = 6*((Pm*Re)/dt)`

-along with the parameters add minimal seed (currently not provided) specified therin, and running the script and plotting the data as above.
+along with the parameters and *minimal seed* (currently not provided) specified therin, and running the script and plotting the data as above.

 Typically this execution demands a compute cluster or large workstation.
 Referencence using 32 cores, with a Modified Crank-Nicolson Adams-basforth integration is